COMMUNITY UPDATE | DECEMBER 2024

 68,000 plants completed.

-25,000 more will be planted before June 2025.
+25,000 more will be planted before the end of the project in June 2025.

 Fencing

-29.5 km completed.
+29.5 km of fencing completed.

 Fish passage

-Two barriers improved.
+Two fish passage barriers have been improved.

 Important dates